petterthowsen/Zen/README.md

 - - [x] BracketGet and BracketSet interfaces
 - - [x] Make builtin array class implement Bracket interfaces from stdlib packages? how?
 - - [x] Array class and Bracket Access Interface using array[index]
-- - [] Iterable interface and integration with for-in loops
+- - [x] Iterable and Enumerator interfaces and integration with for-in loops
 - - [] Map class for storing key-value pairs, with support for bracket access
 - - [] Array literals
 - - [] Map literals